Hamilton Southeastern Utilities

-Hamilton Southeastern Utilities has filed two separate rate requests with the IURC in recent months: 1) A base rate case and 2) A request to recover an increase in wholesale treatment costs.
+The IURC issued orders in two Hamilton Southeastern Utilities cases in 2016: 1) A base rate case and 2) A request to recover an increase in wholesale treatment costs.

 Base Rate Case

 The IURC issued a final order on November 9, 2016, approving a base rate increase of 1.17 percent.

 Hamilton Southeastern Utilities had filed a request in September 2015 to raise base rates by approximately 8.4 percent.
 In later filings, it adjusted its requested increase to about 5.2 percent.
 Utility base rates cover operational, maintenance, and capital costs.